lumirth/lumirth.github.io/src/components/pages/index.md

 <!--
 If you are a friend, know that I value you.
 If you are a stranger, know that I welcome you with open arms.
 The distinction between the two is like a drawing in the sand, erased by the tides of time.
 Come, let us walk together.
 It is a beautiful ~~bitch~~ beach of a universe. -->

 If you are a friend, know that I value you.
 If you are a stranger, know that I welcome you with open arms.
-Let us revel in the beauty of the moment and cherish each other's company.
+Let us revel in the beauty of the present moment.